geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 ##### **Chenyu** [[00:14:29](https://www.youtube.com/watch?v=hIWzGyEX2do&t=869)]
 Great.
-Speaking of image, do you see comma, like, a bit cleanup because TinyGrid?
+Speaking of image, do you see comma, like, a bit cleanup because TinyGrad?

 ##### **Geohot** [[00:14:42](https://www.youtube.com/watch?v=hIWzGyEX2do&t=869)]
 Oh, are they using TinyGrad in CI for CPU?